yktoo/yktoo.com/content/blog/0111/index.en.md

 tags: ["Desperados", "interview", "music", "Netherlands"]
 ---

 Tonight I surprised myself.
-It all began when my materials about [Dias Latinos][post:109], the footage in particular, were all of a sudden highly evaluated by the [Desperados](http://www.desperados-music.com/) band, mentioned in the above post.
+It all began when my materials about [Dias Latinos]({{< relref "/blog/0109" >}}), the footage in particular, were all of a sudden highly evaluated by the [Desperados](http://www.desperados-music.com/) band, mentioned in the above post.
 The frontman Daniël de Jong asked me if I could give him the original footage to use it for their promo package.
 We've met, started chatting and… then I decided I could make an interview out of it.

 <!--more-->